What are the Ramsar sites in India? How can you memorize the names of Indian wetlands?Read further to know more.

 - The 2nd of February each year is World Wetlands Day, marking the date of the adoption of the Convention on Wetlands on 2 February 1971.

-- The Ramsar Sites Information Service (RSIS) is a searchable database which provides information on each Ramsar Site.
+- The Ramsar Sites Information Service (RSIS) is a searchable database that provides information on each Ramsar Site.

-- The Ramsar Convention works closely with six other organisations known as International Organization Partners (IOPs).
+- The Ramsar Convention works closely with six other organizations known as International Organization Partners (IOPs).
 These are:

 - Birdlife International.